dafny-lang/dafny/docs/_includes/Types.md

 includes a specification.
 In simple cases, those syntactially separate specifications will be copies of each other (up to renaming to take account of differing formal parameter names).
 However they need not be.
-The rule is that the specifications of M in a given class or trait must be _as stsrong as_ M's specifications in a transitive parent.
+The rule is that the specifications of M in a given class or trait must be _as strong as_ M's specifications in a transitive parent.
 Here _as strong as_  means that it must be permitted to call the subtype's M in the context of the supertype's M.